tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 Because the JSON will be large, you MUST NOT print it directly in the chat.
 Instead, create a JSON file named ai-classification-v1.json containing that single JSON object, and return it to me as a downloadable file attachment.
 If for some reason you cannot create a downloadable file, then and only then print the JSON inline.

+HIERARCHY STRATEGY (CRUCIAL)

+Your primary goal is to build a compact subject hierarchy with richer topics, not one subject per note.

+Global rules:

+Prefer FEW subjects, MANY topics.

+It is NORMAL and DESIRABLE to have a single subject with many topics.

+It is UNDESIRABLE to have many subjects that are nearly identical to their topics.

+Subjects = broad domains.

+Example domains: “Personal Health & Nutrition”, “Travel Planning”, “Software Development”, “Photography Workflow”.

+A subject should comfortably contain many distinct conversations over time.

+Topics = specific themes within a subject.

+Example: under “Personal Health & Nutrition”, topics might include:

+On-ride fueling

+Protein needs for older adults

+Cheese and heart health

+Post-ride recovery meals

+Yogurt choices and heart health

+If many notes share the same general domain, they SHOULD share one subject.

+For example, if all notes are about health, food choices, and exercise fueling, they should typically fall under ONE subject like:

+id: "S-personal-health-nutrition"

+name: "Personal Health & Nutrition"

+In this case, you should NOT create separate subjects like

+"S-yogurt-comparison-analysis", "S-protein-needs-calculation", "S-post-ride-protein-options"
+when they can all be topics under "S-personal-health-nutrition".

+Only create a new subject when the domain clearly differs.

+Example: health vs. travel vs. coding vs. photography.

+Do NOT split subjects just because the food or metric changes (e.g., yogurt vs. cheese vs. pasta vs. protein).

+Merging rule for candidate subjects:

+If two candidate subjects would both be about the same high-level area (e.g., both about food choices and heart health), merge them into a single subject and represent the differences as separate topics.

+If you are unsure whether something should be a new subject or a new topic, choose “new topic under an existing subject”.

 SUBJECTS FORMAT

 The "subjects" array MUST contain objects of this shape: